-In recent years, this city has undergone some wonderful restorations of the plazas, ornate facades, and wooden balconies for which it is famous.
-Named the 'City of Kings' by the Spanish Conquistadors, Lima is the capital of Peru.
+This city has had wonderful restorations in recent years to the plazas, ornate facades, and wooden balconies for which the city is famous.
+Lima, named the 'City of Kings' by the Spanish Conquistadors, is the capital of Peru.
 Founded in 1535 by Francisco Pizarro, where the River Rimac meets the Pacific Ocean, this was the most important Spanish city during the colonial era with a population of about 100,000 inhabitants.
 Today the city is home to more than 7 million people.